 With this victory, Mulholland turned his attention to potential new sources for water.
 He saw the Colorado River as a promising source.
 His vision eventually led to the construction of Hoover Dam and the Colorado River Aqueduct, an accomplishment he did not live to see.

 Tragically, in 1928, the St. Francis Dam, a Mulholland project, collapsed, spilling 12.5 billion gallons of raging water through a sleeping Santa Clarita Valley and Ventura County.
 The water tore a two-mile wide, 54-mile long path to the coast.
-Close to 500 people died in the water and mud and millions of dollars of property were lost.
+More than 400 people were known to have died in the water and mud and property loss of $7 million ($115 million worth in 2022).
 The 72-year-old Mulholland was immediately blamed and he quickly accepted it.
 The incident cast serious doubt upon leaving engineering decisions in the dictatorial hands of an informally trained engineer.
 According to Fred Barker, an unofficial LADWP historian, the Los Angeles County Coroner's Jury faulted Mulholland with poor site selection and poor engineering judgment in choosing the kind of dam to be built on the site.
 He was further criticized for allowing the dam to be built without independent expert opinion.

 Mulholland retired that same year as head of the Los Angeles Water Department, carrying the blame for the dam's collapse to his death in 1935.
 A 1992 engineering investigation, however, absolved him, pointing to an unstable rock formation beneath the dam, not the construction itself, as the cause of the disaster.